 The main charges were that in 1921 S. A. Dange, Shaukat Usmani and Muzaffar Ahmad entered into a conspiracy to establish a branch of the Comintern in India and they were helped by various persons, including the accused Philip Spratt and Benjamin Francis Bradley, sent to India by the Communist International.

-Though all the accused were not communists, the charges framed against them betrayed the British government’s fear for growth of communist ideas in India.
+Though all the accused were not communists, the charges framed against them betrayed the British government’s fear for the growth of communist ideas in India.

-In the trial the accused were all labeled as Bolsheviks.
+In the trial, the accused were all labeled as Bolsheviks.